clydeandroiddev/clydeandroiddev/README.md

 ### Projects Information

-Here are the projects that I have built and maintained all throughout of my professional career.
+You can browse the projects I have created and maintained throughtout my professional career <a href='https://github.com/clydeandroiddev/Mobile-Developer-Portfolio'>here.</a>